Nursing Professional Practice

 New Hanover Regional Medical Center works to help its nursing staff develop professionally through the following programs:

-Nursing Congress is shared governance model of accountability for nursing practice, and its represent the more than 1,400 nurses who practice at NHRMC.
+The Nursing Congress is a shared governance model of accountability for nursing practice, and it represents the more than 1,900 nurses who practice at NHRMC.
 Nursing representatives from across the organization make decisions regarding practice, resource allocation, and professional growth, based on current research and measurement of outcomes.
-Since becoming Magnet, nurses report higher levels of participation in decision-making.
-In 2005 and 2006, results of the NHRMC nursing satisfaction survey showed that nurses at NHRMC scored higher than nurses nationally in their satisfaction with involvement in decision making.

 Nursing Certification is supported through educational training opportunities.
+Our staff includes more than 400 certified nurses.
 Nurses receive a stipend upon certification in their area of practice.
 This certification requires the nurse to exhibit expert knowledge that is measured by an exam, as well as maintain specific annual education requirements.
-As of October 2006, there were 283 nationally certified RNs at NHRMC.
-To date in 2006, there are 283 nurses with national certification, compared to just 97 in 2002.